fsprojects/Paket/docs/content/git-dependencies.md

 nuget Argu
 ```

 In this sample we have different build scripts for Mono and Windows.
-Both of the specified scripts simply cody the prebuilt nupkgs from `/bin` to `/source`
+Both of the specified scripts simply copy the prebuilt nupkgs from `/bin` to `/source`

 ### Actually using the package